Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

-This is the water pump automatic controller circuit that controls the water pump motor.
+This is the water pump automatic control circuit that controls the water pump motor.
 The pump starts automatically when the water in the upper reservoir (OHT) falls below the lower limit.
 Likewise, it turns off when the tank is full.

-Built around only one NAND gate chip (CD4011), the circuit is simple, compact and economical.
+Built around only one NAND gate chip (CD4011), the circuit is simple, compact, and economical.
 It runs on a 12 V DC power supply and consumes very little power.
 The circuit can be divided into two parts: the driver circuit and the indicator circuit.

 Consider the two reference probes "A" and "B" inside the tank, where "A" is the lower limit probe and "B" is the upper limit probe.
 A 12 V DC power supply is fed to the C probe, which limits the minimum amount of water always kept in the tank.

 The lower limit of "A" is connected to the base of a transistor T1 (BC547) whose collector is connected to a 12V power source and the emitter is connected to RL1.
 Relay RL1 is connected to pin 13 of NAND gate N3.

 Similarly, the high limit probe "B" is connected to the base of the transistor T2 (BC547), the collector of which is connected to a 12V supply, and the emitter is connected to pins 1 and 2 of the NAND N1 gate and ground through the resistor R3.

 The output pin 4 of the NAND gate N2 is connected to pin 12 of the NAND gate N3.
 Output N3 is connected to input pin 6 of N2 and the base of transistor T3 through resistor R4.
 The motor is controlled by the RL2 relay connected to the emitter of the T3 transistor.